MiguelOBlom/DPS2/README.md

 `start_das5_exp_scalab.sh`
 Which measures the time it takes for a peer that joins the network to be fully updated with the state of the blockchain, as a function of the number of peers in the network.

+For our third experiment, we can run the script:
+`start_das5_exp_fault.sh`
+Which simulates an unreliable network by flipping random bits in the sent messages.

 # Draw.io Pictures
 To edit the images, go to draw.io and load them.